ipastusi/truststore-maven-plugin/README.md

 #### Default settings

-When downloading certificates from servers, standard Java PKI rules apply:
+When downloading certificates through TLS handshakes, standard Java PKI rules apply:

 - Default truststore is used
 - Empty keystore is used